-The salesperson that sells less than 12 cars a month on average at a dealership with this type of sales process may be considered sub-standard and depending on management may be let go for poor performance.
-Again this really depends on the requirements of management and the dealership and the expectations they have for their sales staff and in no way is this rule set in stone.
+The salesperson that sells less than 12 cars a month on average at a dealership with this type of sales process may be considered sub-standard and, depending on management, might be let go for poor performance.
+Again this depends on the requirements of management, the dealership, and the expectations they have for their sales staff, and in no way is this rule set in stone.

 Full Service and Car Salesman Cars Sold

-Now lets go to the other end of the spectrum of the car buying process and how many cars should a car salesman sell a month.
-The way things work at some dealerships is that the car salesman completes every car sales step including delivery and follow-up.
-Whether the car salesman closes the deal or if the sales manager steps in and closes the sale the car salesperson continues with the customer.
-The salesperson will then gather all the necessary information, present and sell accessories and any other add-ons including paint, fabric protection and rustproofing.
-The salesman will provide information to the Finance/Business Manager to prep the paperwork and then when the Finance Manager is ready the car salesman will escort the car buyer into the F&I office.
+Now let’s go to the other end of the car buying process and how many cars a car salesman should sell monthly.
+The way things work at some dealerships is that the car salesman completes every car sales step, including delivery and follow-up.
+The salesperson continues with the customer, whether the car salesman or sales manager closes the deal.
+The salesperson will then gather all the necessary information and present and sell accessories and other add-ons.
+These may include paint, fabric protection, and rustproofing.
+The salesman will provide the Finance/Business Manager with information to prep the paperwork.
+Then when the Finance Manager is ready, the car salesman will escort the car buyer into the F&I office.

-Car Salesman Number of Cars a Month and Income
+Car Salesman Number of Cars a Month

 Later, Fresh Up on the Lot